Close

 Rider Benefits

-Rider benefits are additional features added to the policy, such as critical illness or accidental death benefits.
-These increase your premium.
+Rider benefits are extra features that are added to a policy, like benefits for critical illness or accidental death.
+These make your premium go up.

 Arrow